-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual PypIT and SAP Description The 'description' categories are pre-populated by the AER for this template.
-Reporting period -Amount excluding related party transactions Direct Revenue Revenue by service is sourced from the WAP template where a revenue transaction report that discloses revenue by service types, was downloaded from the PypIT for the reporting period.
+Table e Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual PypIT and SAP SAP/PypIT Description The 'description' categories are pre-populated by the AER for this template.
+Reporting period -Amount excluding related party transactions Revenue by service is sourced from the Weighted Average Price (WAP) template where a revenue transaction report that discloses revenue by service types, was downloaded from the PypIT system for the reporting period.
 A Subject Matter Expert mapped the revenue service types against the relevant 'Service description' categories based on knowledge and the nature of the underlying revenue transactions.
 VicHub has included other service related revenue items that is sourced from PypIT.
-2.1.1.b Customer Contributions Revenue Actual SAP Revenue Reporting period -Related party transactions VicHub did not have any revenue from its related parties.
-Customer Contributions Revenue References 'revenue contributions' in 'Table 2.2'
+Reporting period -Related party transactions VicHub did not have any revenue from its related parties.
+Other pipeline services (if relevant) Includes: N/A